Apache Configuration Structure

 ^.+/images.
 In other words, any path which begins with a number of characters and ends with images will match these options, including the following paths:

-Apache also allows an alternate syntax for regular expression-defined directory blocks.
+Apache also allows an alternate syntax for using regular expressions to define paths within a standard directory block.
 Adding a tilde (e.g.

-DirectoryMatch is preferred, the following block is equivalent to the previous block in all respects:
+DirectoryMatch is preferred, the following block is equivalent to the previous block:

 - Directory Regular Expression Block in an Apache Configuration file